MythicSorcerer/xenon-www/faq.md

 # Frequently Asked Questions

 ### 🕹️ What version of Minecraft does Xenon support?
-We currently support Minecraft Java Edition 1.21.6 only (I think).
+We currently support Minecraft Java Edition 1.21.8 only.

 ### 🔗 How do I join the server?
 Open Minecraft, go to Multiplayer, click "Add Server", and use `xenon.hopto.org` as the address.